SalomePlatform/adao/doc/en/ref_algorithm_ExtendedKalmanFilter.rst

 .. include:: snippets/Header2Algo01.rst

-This algorithm realizes an estimation of the state of a dynamic system by a extended Kalman Filter, using a non-linear calculation of the state and the incremental evolution (process).
+This algorithm realizes an estimation of the state of a dynamic system by a extended Kalman Filter, using a non-linear calculation of the state observation and incremental evolution (process).
+Technically, the estimation of the state is performed by the classical Kalman filter equations, using at each step the Jacobian obtained by linearization of the observation and the evolution to evaluate the state error covariance.
+This algorithm is therefore more expensive than the linear Kalman Filter, but it is by nature better adapted as soon as the operators are non-linear, being by principle universally recommended in this case.

-Conceptually, we can represent the temporal pattern of action of the evolution and observation operators in this algorithm in the following way, with **x** the state and **P** the state error covariance :
+Conceptually, we can represent the temporal pattern of action of the evolution and observation operators in this algorithm in the following way, with **x** the state, **P** the state error covariance, *t* the discrete iterative time :

   .. _schema_temporel_KF:
   .. image:: images/schema_temporel_KF.png